gajus/table/README.md

 ```

-<a name="table-api-table-data-config-config-config-singleline"></a>
+<a name="table-api-table-data-config-config-singleline"></a>
 ##### config.singleLine

 Type: `boolean`

 Default: `false`

 If true, horizontal lines inside the table are not drawn.
+This option also overrides the `config.drawHorizontalLine` if specified.

 ```js
 const data = [